-In the event that a situation arises, either on or off campus, that in the judgment of the Director of Education/Campus Director constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
+In the event that a situation arises, either on or off campus, that in the judgment of the President constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
 The warning will be issued through the college e-mail system to students, faculty, and staff.
 A crime for which a timely warning would be issued is one that is mandated for reporting under the Clery Act and is considered by the institution to represent a serious or continuing threat to students and/or employees.
-The Director of Education/Campus Director, in conjunction with the Director of Admissions & Financial Aid, will provide appropriate warnings to the parties affected or involved whenever there is a credible threat to their safety.
+The President, in conjunction with the Director of Admissions & Financial Aid, will provide appropriate warnings to the parties affected or involved whenever there is a credible threat to their safety.
 This may be done in person, by email, college social media and college website postings.

 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, letters may be issues to active students, staff, and faculty.
 This will allow for a more immediate notification.
 In such instances, a copy of the notice is posted in the student lounge.
-Anyone with information warranting a timely warning should report the circumstances to the Director of Education/Campus Director's office by phone to the campus at (626) 808-0215 or by email at lrohmann@hdmc.edu.
-Telephone notification is preferred, as it allows immediate response time from the Director of Education/Campus Director's Office.
+Anyone with information warranting a timely warning should report the circumstances to the President's office by phone to the campus at (626) 808-0215 or by email at Irohmann@hdmc.edu.
+Telephone notification is preferred, as it allows immediate response time from the President's Office.